itom-project/itom/docs/userDoc/source/02_installation/build_cmake.rst

 When calling the CMake GUI, the configuration files (CMakeLists.txt) will be analyzed.
-After indicating your desired compiler or generator of your preferred development system (see https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html, CMake will generate the specific project files for your comiler.
+After indicating your desired compiler or generator of your preferred development system (see https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html, CMake will generate the specific project files for your compiler.
 Then you can call your development environment or compiler like Visual Studio in order to open the recently created project files and finally build your application.